AdaCore/training_material/courses/rust_essentials/110_common_library_types/02-option.rst

 Why Use "Option<T>"?
 ----------------------

-* In many languages, a variable can be a value or *null*
+* In many languages, a variable can be a value or *unknown*

+  * Null pointer
+  * Uninitialized

+* If we don't handle these cases, we can get bugs

+  * Which can be difficult to find

-  * In Rust, a variable is always its type
+* In Rust, a variable is *always* its type

+  * So the value is always valid
-* To allow for "nothing," we wrap the type in :rust:`Option`
+  * To allow for *unknown* we wrap the type in :rust:`Option`
   * Requires explicit handling before accessing the value

     * Must detemine if value is :rust:`None` or :rust:`Some`
     * Then extract value if :rust:`Some`

 ----------------------
 What is "Option<T>"?